frconor-ebook/meditations/_posts/2025-09-23-the-imagination-and-interior-mortification.md

 We stay awake to the things of God by living a spirit of mortification.
 We strengthen our vigilance through doing a careful examination of our conscience.

 Sometimes St. Josemaría would ask people, "What are you thinking about?" *¿En qué piensas?* By that, he meant, Where is your mind?
 Where are your thoughts?
 What are you dreaming about?
 Is your mind and your thoughts in the things of God, in the things of the apostolate, in souls?

-So that we don\'t fall into the situation described by St. Augustine, as though spoken by God, when he says: "For while you give yourself up to evil, you come to consider yourself good, because you do not take the trouble to look at yourself.
+So that we don\'t fall into the situation described by St. Augustine, as though spoken by God, when He says: "For while you give yourself up to evil, you come to consider yourself good, because you do not take the trouble to look at yourself.

 "You reproach others, and you do not take stock of yourself.
 You accuse others and you do not examine yourself.
 You place them before your very eyes and you place yourself behind your back.

 "So when the time comes for me to reckon with you, I shall do the opposite; I will turn you around and confront you with yourself.
-Then you will see yourself, and you will weep" (St. Augustine, *Sermon 17*).
+Then you will see yourself, and you will weep" (Augustine, *Sermon 17*).

 That spirit of interior mortification has to be in the little things that fill our day.